Church of Saint John the Baptist (Paštiky)

-Church of St. John the Baptist is located in the small village of Paštiky in southern Bohemia, two kilometers northeast of the town of Blatná.
+Church of St. John the Baptist (Kostel svatého Jana Křtitele) is a church in the village of Paštiky within Bezdědovice in the South Bohemian Region of the Czech Republic.

 History

-It was built between 1747 and 1753 on the site of a former church according to the plans of the Baroque master Kilián Ignác Dientzenhofer.
+It was built between 1747 and 1753 on the site of a former church according to the plans of the Baroque architect Kilian Ignaz Dientzenhofer.
 The interior decoration, in the same style as the exterior of the building, is the work of the sculptor Ferdinand Ublaker and the painter J. V. Spitzer, both from the mid-18th century.

 It is a single nave building with a square chancel, both richly articulated by cornices and pilasters.
 The nave is separated by a vaulted arch, and its termination forms a gallery with Rococo organs.
 The exterior walls of the church with its tower are decorated with additional massive and richly articulated cornices.
 Above the entrance to the churchyard are two granite sculptures of skulls, the so-called "Paštiky Death".
 In March 2020, they were stolen, but someone returned them to the church overnight on March 21–22, 2020.

 The church is located near a cemetery, the eastern end of which is guarded by a gate adorned with stone skulls and a cup.
 The cemetery chapel was also built according to Dientzenhofer's plans, with a crypt located beneath it.
 In the mid-19th century, this chapel was modified into the family tomb of the Hildprandt family from Blatná.

 The location of the church in the landscape on a high terrace with a double staircase, and its architecture from the end of Dientzenhofer's life, is a harmonious work of three prominent Baroque artists of their time.